bjatkin/golf-engine/README.md

 ### DONE
 ---
+* Make the map tool respect SprOpts, or make a separete MapOpts for pallet swaping [x]
+* Make the build tool work with csv map files [x]
+* Make golf_config not a hidden file [x]
+* Use \n chars to seperate golf config files rather than commas. this will make it easier to read and use [x]
+* restructure code.
+Delete bad old code.
+Make the repo nice and clean [x]
 * Add function to load map data (reverse order) [x]
 * Make tools for importings maps. [x]
   * Import CSV as map [x]